bkoi/denas-bakery/README.md

 ### Acknowledgements

-I would like to thank my Mentor for his helpful feedback and also the Slack community who had dealt with the same issues that I encountered during the development of this project.
+I would like to thank my Mentor for his helpful feedback, and also the Slack community who had dealt with the same issues that I encountered during the development of this project.
 It was tremendously useful to have access to their previous challenges and their solutions.